fkhadra/react-toastify/README.md

 - You can control the progress bar a la `nprogress` 😲
 - You can limit the number of toast displayed at the same time
 - Dark mode 🌒
+- Can immediately hide the previous toast when a new toast is available
 - And much more !

 ## The gist